 Unit 2 | Digital Identity and Presence

 The Virtual Symposium week exposed you to many different thoughts and ideas with respect to digital learning environments.
 In Unit 2, you will focus on understanding participatory cultures, digital literacies, and on what it means to create a digital presence and identity.
 Questions of what, why, how, and for whom will be examined.
 The unit begins with a discussion of digital identities and design considerations surrounding digital presence.
 We will discuss the resident-visitor typology and you will identify your use of technology as it applies to this typology.
-In this Unit, you will continue to refine your WordPress site which you will actively use throughout your program.
-The activities associated with this unit and their related readings and discussions will happen during our Residency session.
+In this Unit, you will begin to build your digital identity through the creation of your own WordPress site which you will actively use throughout your program.

 Learning Activities and Assignments

 - Create your WordPress site.